ZFGCCP/ZFGCBB/iac/README.md

 │   ├── [git-branch-name]
 │   │   ├── kustomization.yml
 │   │   ├── namespace.yml
-│   ├── deployment-[name].yml
-│   ├── deployment-[dependency-service-A].yml
-│   ├── kustomization.yml
-│   ├── secret-[name].yml
-│   └── secret-[dependency-service-A].yml
-│   ├── service-[name].yml
-│   ├── service-[dependency-service-A].yml
 ├── services - Defines the service manifests for the domain.
 │   ├── [name]
-│   │   ├── deployment-[name].yml
+│   │   ├── deployment.yml
 │   │   ├── kustomization.yml
+│   │   ├── service.yml
-│   │   ├── service-[name].yml
+│   │   ├── secret-[dependency-service-A].yml
 ├── scripts
 │   ├── setup-environment-files.sh
 ```

 ## Notes

 Regarding the [Domain Structure](#domain-structure), for now, we're slightly breaking the convention and including `crystalrookarts` and legacy zfgc.com services under the `old-skool` service.
 This is because we're still using the old zfgc.com domain for legacy services, and we want to keep the domain name consistent.
 This will be addressed in the future.
-The [develop](./zfgc.com/) does not include legacy zfgc.com services, so if not deploying `main`, then you can safely ignore the legacy zfgc.com services under [old-skool](./zfgc.com/services/old-skool/).